Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 18) Rosemary

-Another herb full of antioxidants, rosemary helps to regulate your gut and digestion leading to a healthier immune system overall.
+Rosemary is one of many plant foods full of antioxidants that help regulate your gut and digestion, leading to a healthier immune system overall.
+(18)

 19) Green tea